While this list includes some of the more useful local history resources, it is by no means a complete catalog. Additional suggestions are welcome.

 Microfilm of local newspapers, also on the third floor of Lincoln Library, Springfield (but separate from the Sangamon Valley Collection).
 Contemporary reports of history events, though the researcher needs to know the approximate dates.

 Abraham Lincoln Presidential Library, Sixth and Jefferson streets.
 Editions of more than 100 Springfield newspapers available on microfilm (although many were short-lived or have few extant copies).
 The Illinois State Journal and its predecessors are indexed through 1860.
 The presidential library’s collection of Sangamon County newspapers also includes publications from Auburn, Buffalo, Chatham, Divernon, Illiopolis, Mechanicsburg, New Berlin, Pawnee, Pleasant Plains, Riverton, Rochester and Williamsville.
-Please review the presidential library’s policy on use and reproduction.

 Books and pamphlets (on- and offline)